BuddhikaHasitha/Getting-Familiar-with-Oracle-RMAN/03-rman-restore-recover/rman-restore-recover.md

 ## RMAN Restore & Recovery

 This section demonstrates restore and recovery workflows.
-(Use these steps only in a controlled lab environment.)

 ### Key Terms
 - **RESTORE**: brings back missing/corrupted datafiles from backup